-Our client, Exictos, tasked us with creating a contextually-aware consumer banking product.
+Our client, Exictos, a Portuguese banking software company, tasked us with creating a contextually-aware consumer banking product.
 Through research, we found that many of users' problems with banks stem from banks being opaque, or not giving their users insight into is happening with their money inside the bank.
 This opaqueness forms a lack of trust in banks and creates more skepticism when dealing with their bank.

 You can find comprehensive details about the research and design process by looking at our process book here.